Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 <br>

-## check correlation between the variables in the dataset
+## Check the correlation between the variables in the dataset

-#### Find the correlecation between the variables
+#### Tvol (Total Volatility), Ivol (Idiosyncratic Volatility) seems have high predictive power but highly correlated "0.99".
+#### A lots for the features are not heavily correlated

 ```python
 feat_cols1 = []